skrattaren/apf.rst/apf.rst

 + [p.
 230] "A statue must have stood here [...]
 Now it had gone, and there were just feet, broken off at the ankles."

-  A reference to Shelley's sonnet "Ozymandias_".
+  A reference to Shelley's sonnet **Ozymandias**.
 See the annotation for p.
   271/259 of "Pyramids_".

 + [p.
 243] "We were going to sail into Klatch and be in Al-Khali by